 - 1.76 Recycling.
 "Recycling" means the process of collecting, sorting, cleansing, treating and/or marketing Recyclable Materials that would otherwise become Garbage, and returning them to the economic mainstream in the form of raw material for new, reused, or reconstituted products which meet the quality standards necessary to be used in the marketplace.
 The collection, transportation or disposal of Solid Waste not intended for, or capable of, reuse is not Recycling.
 "Recycling" does not include transformation as defined in Public Resource Code Section 40201. - 1.77 Residential Collection Service.
 "Residential Collection Service" means ongoing regularly scheduled collection of Solid Waste by an Exclusive Franchise from Residential Service Units and MFD Service Units and the delivery of that Solid Waste to a Disposal Facility, Recycling Facility, and/or Organics Processing Facility. - 1.78 Residential Premises.
-"Residential Premises" means: (i) any building or structure, or portion thereof, that is used for residential housing purposes and has four (4) or fewer distinct living units; and (ii) any multiple unit residential complex which, with the prior written approval of the City Manager, receives Solid Waste Collection services using standard residential Containers. - 1.79 Residuals.
-"Residuals" or "Residuals" means Solid Waste that is not Diverted from landfill Disposal after it has been delivered to an Organic Waste Processing Facility or a Recyclables Processing Facility for processing for Diversion from landfill Disposal.
+"Residential Premises" means: (i) any building or structure, or portion thereof, that is used for residential housing purposes and has four (4) or fewer distinct living units; and (ii) any multiple unit residential complex which, with the prior written approval of the City Manager, receives Solid Waste Collection services using standard residential Containers. - 1.79 Residual or Residuals.
+"Residual" or "Residuals" means Solid Waste that is not Diverted from landfill Disposal after it has been delivered to an Organic Waste Processing Facility or a Recyclables Processing Facility for processing for Diversion from landfill Disposal.
 Residual does not include Recyclable Materials or Organic Material that is processed for Diversion but lacks an available market. - 1.80 Roll-Off Container.
 A metal container with a capacity of ten (10) or more cubic yards that is normally loaded onto a specialized Collection vehicle and transported to an appropriate facility. - 1.81 Santa Clarita Valley.
-"Santa Clarita Valley" shall include the unincorporated areas of North Los Angeles County. - 1.82 SB 1383.
-"SB 1383" means State of California Senate Bill 1383 Short-lived Climate Pollutants: Organic Waste Reductions, approved September 19, 2016. - 471 1.83 Self-Haul.
-Collection of Solid Waste by the resident, owner, or occupant of the Premises 472 on which the Solid Waste was generated pursuant to a City-issued permit and in accordance with the 473 requirements of the Municipal Code. - 1.84 Service Area.
+"Santa Clarita Valley" shall include the unincorporated areas of North Los Angeles County. - 470 1.82 SB 1383.
+"SB 1383" means State of California Senate Bill 1383 Short-lived Climate 471 Pollutants: Organic Waste Reductions, approved September 19, 2016. - 472 1.83 Self-Haul.
+Collection of Solid Waste by the resident, owner, or occupant of the Premises 473 on which the Solid Waste was generated pursuant to a City-issued permit and in accordance with the 474 requirements of the Municipal Code. - 1.84 Service Area.
 That area within the city limits of the City of Santa Clarita designated by City as the Service Area.

-476 Service Recipient.
-An individual or entity receiving Collection Service.
-477 1.86 Service Unit.
+478 1.86 Service Unit.
 "Service Unit" means a single subscriber to Contractor's Collection Services.
+479 SFD Service Units, MFD Service Units, MXD Service Units, City Service Units or Commercial Service Units.